C-LabZero/Eco-System/README.md

 > **🛡️ Human-in-the-Loop Security:**
 > Absolute sovereign control is maintained at all times.
 Every potentially destructive operation (like writing files or executing shell commands) triggers a **Glassmorphic Approval Overlay** allowing human operators to inspect and modify the JSON arguments before execution.

 ---

+### 🧠 Next-Gen Architecture & Metacognition

+C-LabZero goes far beyond standard AI code generation, utilizing advanced metacognition, extreme context compression, and real-time mesh visualization.

+**1. Sovereign Metacognition**
+Most AI assistants just generate code and hope for the best.
+C-Lab Zero has an entire metacognitive layer for self-reflection and parallel thinking:
+*   **The Crucible:** Every single piece of code generated is actively audited by a shadow "Critic" model in an adversarial loop before it's finalized.
+*   **Multiversal Reasoning (Chronos MBE):** The agent uses an MCTS-lite branching engine to spawn divergent architectural realities, test them, and collapse them into the optimal "Apex" solution.
+*   **ACT-R Memory:** The AI prioritizes files based on cognitive activation—tracking recent-access frequency and structural decay to manage its own memory.

+**2. Token-Shattering Context Engine**
+C-Lab Zero protects your token limits with extreme efficiency:
+*   **Tree-Sitter Skeletonisation:** For files over 5KB, the agent automatically strips out function bodies and only feeds the AI the structural signatures, massively saving tokens.
+*   **Surgical Search/Replace:** Instead of rewriting whole files, the agent uses `apply_search_replace` blocks, resulting in a 90%+ token reduction compared to standard AI rewrites.

+**3. Native MCP (Model Context Protocol) Integration**
+*   **Universal Tool Expansion:** Through the `MCPManager`, users can bridge external tool ecosystems via Stdio or SSE transports.
+The mesh isn't just limited to its 80 tools; it dynamically discovers and ingests any standard MCP server tools (like databases or external APIs).

+**4. Physics-Driven Network Topology**
+You aren't just in a mesh; you can *see* it.
+*   **Live Canvas Visualisation:** The desktop app includes a physics-driven network map with node repulsion and link attraction.
+*   **Glow-Mapping:** Links dynamically shift colors (Cyan `#00F2FF` to Purple `#7000FF` gradients) based on real-time bandwidth and Mathis Health Score (MHS) diagnostics.

+---

 ## 🛠️ How It Functions